zmlka/undisciplinary/kubernets_diagramtic_primer.md

 Next up are Auto Scaling Groups (ASG).
 Auto Scaling Groups are a mechanism that allows you to set conditions under which resources are spun up or down depending on current demand.
-Auto Scaling Groups (and their non-AWS counterparts) is a core «cloud» concept at the very heart of what allows Kubernetes to be effective.
+Scaling is a core «cloud» concept at the very heart of what allows Kubernetes to be effective.

-It takes advantage of the speed and easy with which you can provision Vritual Machines these days, turning them into a disposable commodity.
-When procuring infrastructure is a question of minutes, it makes sense to have your infrastructure dynamically change depending on the current situation.
+It takes advantage of the speed and easy with which you can provision infrastructure these days, turning them into a disposable commodity.
+When procuring infrastructure is a question of minutes, it makes sense to have your systems dynamically change depending on the current situation.
 You no longer have to have a static setup waiting for peak conditions, instead your setup is always adjusting to actual loads.

-For example, if during peak processing times your Virtual Machines (EC2 instances) are running at full CPU capacity, Auto Scaling will spin up more EC2 instances to take off the load.
+For example, if during peak processing times your Virtual Machines (EC2 instances) are running out of RAM, Auto Scaling will spin up more EC2 instances to take off the load.
 When the capacity is not needed, the new EC2 instances will be turned off.